Microsoft

 While many tools foster open-ended creativity and collaboration, none are specifically designed to help UX & business teams work together to assess viability and align early

-How we did it ↓
+What we did ↓

 40